-As with the annual loss model we use a Bayesian hierarchical specification for the model of extreme losses.
-MCMC samples are used to generate posterior predictive distributions.
+As with the annual loss model, we use a Bayesian hierarchical specification for the model of extreme losses.
+Markov chain Monte Carlo samples are used to generate posterior predictive distributions.
 Here we are interested in the return level as a function of return period.
-A schematic of the hierarchical model is shown in Fig. 9.
+A schematic of the hierarchical model is shown in Figure 10.9.
 The annual return level (RL_y) is determined by the return level of individual extreme events (RL_E) and the annual frequency of such events above a threshold rate (λ).
-The annual number of extreme events follows a Poisson distribution with the natural logarithm of the rate specified as a linear function of the NAO.
+The annual number of extreme events follows a Poisson distribution, with the natural logarithm of the rate specified as a linear function of the NAO.
 Given values for the scale (σ) and shape (ξ) parameters, the return level of individual extreme events follows a GPD.
-The logarithm of the scale parameter is a linear function of the NAO and the shape parameter is a linear function of the SOI.
+The logarithm of the scale parameter is a linear function of the NAO, and the shape parameter is a linear function of the SOI.

-As before, samples of the return levels are generated using WinBUGS and we use noninformative prior distributions.
+As before, samples of the return levels are generated by using WinBUGS and we use non-informative prior distributions.
 Samples from the posterior distribution of the model parameters indicate good mixing and convergence properties.
-We discard the first 10000 samples and analyze the output from the next 10000 samples.
-Applications of Bayesian extremal analysis are relatively rare (Coles and Tawn 1996; Katz et al. 2002; Coles et al. 2003).
-In the context of local hurricane winds, Casson and Coles (1999) use a Bayesian analysis to estimate parameters of spatial regression models.
-They show that including the spatial characteristics of extremes provides a substantial reduction in the confidence intervals for high quantiles.
+We discard the first 10,000 samples and analyze the output from the next 10,000 samples.
+Applications of Bayesian extremal analysis are relatively rare (Coles and Tawn, 1996; Katz et al., 2002; Coles et al., 2003).
+In the context of local hurricane winds, Casson and Coles (1999) used a Bayesian analysis to estimate parameters of spatial regression models.
+They showed that including the spatial characteristics of extremes provides a substantial reduction in the confidence intervals for high quantiles.
 Bayesian approaches to modeling extreme wind behavior are given in Walshaw (2000) and Jagger and Elsner (2006).